HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/installation/backend/deploy-services.md

 The **IQ Integrator** is the primary WebSocket-based service that bridges HCL DX and AI models.
 It handles:

-- **Natural language question answering** — Receives questions from users about their DX content and system configuration, then forwards these to a configured LLM (like OpenAI's GPT or LiteLLM)
+- **Natural language question answering** — Receives questions from users about their DX content and system configuration, then forwards these to a configured LLM (via LiteLLM Proxy)
 - **Context aggregation** — Gathers contextual information from your DX deployment to provide the LLM with accurate, environment-specific answers
 - **Session management** — Maintains WebSocket connections and conversation history for interactive Q&A sessions
 - **User authentication** — Validates DX user credentials and maintains secure sessions